-Thomas; and of Charles first cousin, Littleton Yarbrough's will and will give you the names of their children.
-Besides that will give you more about the different william Yarbroughs or Yarboroughs and some more about every line in Volume # 1.
+September issue will have a will or two - perhaps those of Charles, the son of Thomas; and of Charles first cousin, Littleton Yarbrough's will and will give you the names of their children.
+Besides that will give you more about the different William Yarbroughs or Yarboroughs and some more about every line in Volume # 1.
 I also plan to begin to give data on the collateral lines.
 I intend to eventually publish in the quarterly the last child of today, in the various lines.
 I want to begin publishing letters, some of which are about a century old.

-I note I will not lose any of you and will gain others.
-Please sani me obituaries newspaper clippings and anything of interest about you and your families.
+I more I will not lose any of you and will gain others.
+Please send me obituaries newspaper clippings and anything of interest about you and your families.
 All that should be preserved.
-Notice that I am copyrighting this quarterly, so it will be not the Library of Congress - you and your children will take a rightful place in the shorty of our country, your record will be in Americass greatest library there handreds of people go each day to look up any record of their forebears.
-Hany people will read about you.
-On my own I am sending copies to different libraries over the country - such as the Department of History and Archives in different cities; and our libraries in Alabama.
+Notice that I am convrighting this quarterly, so it will be an the Library of Congress - you and your children will take a rightful place in it is backery of our country, your record will be in Americass greatest library there humbreds of people go each day to look up any record of their forebears.
+Hany prople will read about you.
+On my own I am sending copies to different libraries ever the country - such as the Department of History and Archives in different cities; and our libraries in Alabama.
 I want to send a copy to the library in Tyler, Texas.
-George Phillips sent an extra dollar with his subscription and I will send a you would like to send a subscription to your favorite library, or to your college library.
+George Philips sent an extra dollar with his subscription and I will send a you would like to send a subscription to your favorite library, of to your college library.
 If so please include the subscription price with your next order.
-I am working now on the first issue (September 1962) of Volume # II.
+I am working now on the first issue (September 1962) of Volume # 11.
 I am going to index each number instead of waiting to index the volume at the end of the quarterly year.
 I think that you will like it better.

-frere are several of you whom I feel that I have neglected but I have you in mind for the first issue of Vol II.
+There are several of you whom I feel that I have neglected but I have you in mind for the first issue of Vol II.
 It was impossible to get everyone in the first Volume.

-I am happy to tell you that this Quarterly goes into 18 States and the District of Columbia; and am also happy to tell you that I am just about breaking even on the expense which is better than I had anticipated.
-I have half-way learned to type well enough for you to get the meaning - I hope; otherwise I would be going in the hole that much - or the amount I would pay a typist.
+I am happy to tell you that this Quarterly goes into 18 States and the District of Columbia; and an also happy to tell you that I am just about breaking even on the expense which is better than I had anticipated.
+I have half-way learned to type well enough for you to get the meaning -- I hope; otherwise I would be going in the hole that much - or the amount I would pay a typist.

 Hope you all are having a nice summer and that it is not too hot where you are.

-I am glad to have made so many new contacts, and that we will meet some time soon.
+I an glad to have made so many new contacts, and that we will meet some time soon.